tesseract-ocr/tessdoc/User-Projects-–-3rdParty.md

 ### B. Others:

+  1. [Scantools](https://gitlab.com/kebekus/scantools) - A library and a matching set of command line applications for graphics manipulation, written with a view toward handling scanned documents and generating high-quality PDF files.
+    **image2pdf** converts images to PDF.
+HOCR files, produced by optical character recognition programs such as Tesseract, can optionally be specified to make the PDF file searchable.
+The resulting file complies with the ISO PDF/A standard for long-term archiving of digital documents.
+    **hocr2any** converts HOCR files to text, or renders them as raster graphics or PDF files **ocrPDF** uses the Tesseract OCR engine to detect text and generate a text layer in the PDF file.
   1. [ocr-fileformat](https://github.com/UB-Mannheim/ocr-fileformat) - Validate and transform between OCR file formats (hOCR, ALTO, PAGE, FineReader)
   1. [Tess4J](https://github.com/nguyenq/tess4j) - A Java JNA wrapper for Tesseract OCR API.
   1. [Traineddata inspector](https://mazoea.com/te/traineddata/) -  to inspect some of the internals of traineddata files